Harry Watling

-Harry Watling is an English football coach, he is the currently assistant head coach of Premier League club Wolverhampton Wanderers.
+Harry Watling is an English football coach, whose last job was as the assistant head coach of English club Wolverhampton Wanderers.

 Coaching career

 Watling earned his UEFA B licence at age 18, A licence at 26 and his Pro licence at 33.
 He went on to work as an academy coach with Chelsea from 2009 to 2014, Millwall from 2014 to 2018, and West Ham United from 2018, before becoming head coach of USL Championship side Hartford Athletic on 13 January 2021.

-He won his first match in charge of Hartford against New York Red Bulls II, and in his fourth match recorded the club's biggest ever win with a 7-0 victory, again against New York Red Bulls II.
-Hartford registered a 5th place league finish in Watling’s first season.
+He won his first match in charge of Hartford against New York Red Bulls II, and in his fourth match recorded the club's biggest ever win with a 7–0 victory, again against New York Red Bulls II.
+Hartford registered a 5th place league finish in Watling's first season.
 On 25 June 2022, Watling resigned from his role as Hartford coach to attend to family matters in England.

 On 25 July 2022, Watling joined Championship side Queens Park Rangers as a first team coach.
 4 months later he followed departing manager Michael Beale to Rangers.

 On 12 September 2024, Watling was appointed manager of National League club Ebbsfleet United.
-On 11 December 2024, after registering 1 win in 13 matches, the club announced his departure by mutual consent.
+On 11 December 2024, the club announced his departure by mutual consent.
 He was announced as part of the backroom staff of Rob Edwards for Middlesbrough on 24 June 2025.
+After the pair led the club to a record start to top the championship, in early November, Watling followed Edwards to the Premier league as assistant head coach at Wolverhampton Wanderers.